rust-lang/rfcs/text/3637-guard-patterns.md

         payment: Payment::Cash(amount) if amount.in_usd() > 100,

         item_type: ItemType::A,
-        // a bunch of other conditions...
+        // A bunch of other conditions...
     } => { /* ... */ }
-    // other similar branches...
+    // Other similar branches...
 }
 ```